The 7 Jobs of the Silent -e Rule

 While English is a complex language, there is a system to its orthography.
 In fact, more than half of all English words follow established rules or consistently use common spellings.
 As we learn this system of rules that govern most of our words, it demystifies the “kookiness” of the way English works, making it easier to read and write.

-What is the Final-E Rule?
+What is the Silent-e/Magic-e Rule?

-One of the English language’s more frustrating aspects is the “Silent-E” or “Final-E” rule.
-To new, emergent, or struggling English readers, the Silent Final-E seems to appear randomly.
-Many educators know that a Final-E makes the vowel sound long, like in the words make, home, smile, and cute.
-But the truth is there are many words in which the Silent-E does not affect the vowel sound, and knowing the rules behind these words simplifies reading and writing.
+But the truth is there are many words in which the Silent -e does not affect the vowel sound, and knowing the rules behind these words simplifies reading and writing.
 Many adults, even teachers, are not familiar with all these rules!
-Unlocking the mystery of Silent Final-E really does make spelling and reading so much easier!
+Unlocking the mystery of Final -e really does make spelling and reading so much easier!

 Examples include: